The Ben Lomond Hike – Complete Guide

 Where does the Ben Lomond Hike start from?

-The trail that you start from is not called “Ben Lomond” and is actually called the “Tikki Trail.”
-This is because the trail you start on is simply the trail up to the skylight tower that follows the Gondola up the mountain.
+The trail that you start from is not called “Ben Lomond” and is actually called the “Tiki Trail.”
+This is because the trail you start on is simply the trail up to Skyline that follows the Gondola up the mountain.
 It is important to follow these signs so you don’t end up on the mountain bike trail that runs beside the start of the trail.

-Transferring to the Ben Lomond Trail from the Tikki Trail?
+Transferring to the Ben Lomond Trail from the Tiki Trail

-As you hike up the Tikki Trail you will eventually come to a clearing where the skylight restraint and go-cart track is located.
-To continue on to the Ben Lomond trail make a slight left and keep walking up the hill.
+As you hike up the Tiki Trail you will eventually come to a clearing where the Skyline restaurant and Luge track is located.
+To continue on to the Ben Lomond trail, make a slight left and keep walking up the hill.
 The start of the trail is only 50 meters from the clearing and heads into the thick forest.

 It is really easy to find and there are plenty of staff around you can ask if you do get a little lost!